 |Seasons||Meteorological Season Dates||Astronomical Season Dates|

-This year’s September Equinox i.e the Fall Equinox in the northern hemisphere will happen on Wednesday, September 22, at sharp 19:21 Universal Time Coordinate (UTC).
+This year’s September Equinox i.e the Fall Equinox in the northern hemisphere will happen on Thursday, September 22, at sharp 21:04 Eastern Standard Time (EST).
 Not to mention, this astronomical event will occur at the same moment for all of us.

 I mean, whether you are living in India or in Australia (in the southern hemisphere), it would be a moment of joy for all of us at the same instant.
 Well, yeah, for Australian’s, it will be the Vernal or Spring Equinox.
 I hope you know the exact reason behind it.